Peter Crawford (land surveyor): Americas

 As news came of the California Gold Rush in 1848, many men from the Oregon Territory were enticed to seek fortunes.
 Although Peter had his claim, he did not have any property that could be converted to cash so he could afford passage to California.
 Being a surveyor, he would survey town sites and claims.
 For his services he would receive lots in payments and even payments in wheat.
 Accumulating a sizable amount of wheat, he had a portion ground, which he sold for cash, gave a portion to newly arriving emigrants and traded the balance for an ox, which he sold to a butcher.
 In the spring of 1848, at the request of Henry Williamson, Peter surveyed for a town site on the north bank of the Columbia River, just west of Hudson's Bay Company's Fort Vancouver.
 Mr. Williamson called the town Vancouver City, to differentiate between the town and the fort.
 This would later be shortened to the city of Vancouver.
 In early 1849, began his journey seeking a fortune prospecting in the California Gold Rush.
 Upon arrival in San Francisco, he engaged in mining operations for seven months until returning to settle his land claim on the Cowlitz River in October.
 The following spring he planted an apple orchard and built a house, which burned by fire in 1851.
-In 1850, he began laying out and platting other early towns in northwest Oregon, including Milwaukie, Milton, St. Helens, Rainer and Columbia City.
+In 1850, he began laying out and platting other early towns in northwest Oregon, including Milwaukie, Milton, St. Helens, Rainier and Columbia City.
 He also surveyed for additions to Oregon City.

 In 1852, Crawford participated and was a signing member of the Monticello Convention.
 On 25 November 1852, 44 regional settlers adopted a Memorial to Congress requesting separation from Oregon Territory and the creation of a separate territory due to a number of issues they had with the Oregon government.
 Their request was successful and on 2 March 1853, President Millard Fillmore signed legislation that created the Territory of Washington.